Al3zama1/swe-notes/CCNA/41 - QoS.md

 ![QoS queuing](./img3/QoS-queuing.png)
 * When a network device receives traffic at a faster rate than it can forward traffic out of the appropriate interface, packets are placed in that interface's queue as they wait to be forwarded.
 * By default, queued messages will be forwarded in a First in First Out (FIFO) manner.
-	* Messages will be sent in the order they are received.
 * If the queue is full, new packets will be dropped.
 This is called *tail drop*.
 #### TCP Global Synchronization Problem
 * **Tail drop** is harmful because it can lead to **TCP global synchronization**.